Para-Lang/para-compiler/docs/source/lang_ref/compiler_structure.rst

 **The different modules are:**

 - `The Pre-Processor, which will alter the code based on the pre-processor directives <./preprocessor.html>`_
-- :ref:`The Lexer and Parser, which generate the tokens and the logic trees of the program.
+- :ref:`The Lexer and Parser, which generate the tokens and the parse trees of the program.
 (Includes the Conversion to Logical Tokens, which simplifies the tokens to make the job easier for the Semantic Analysis.)<Lexer and Parser>`
 - :ref:`The Single-File Semantic Analyser<Semantic Analyser>`
 - :ref:`The File Linker<File Linker>`
 - :ref:`The Code Optimiser<Code Optimiser>`